kirasystems/edl/README.md

 app.schema.public=> (def db "jdbc:postgresql://localhost:5432/edl_testdb")
 #'app.schema.public/db

-app.schema.public=> (edl/load-schema db "public") ; creates "schema" and "get-record" in current namespace
+;; creates "schema" and "get-record" in current namespace app.schema.public=> (edl/load-schema db "public")
 #'app.schema.public/get-record

 ;; We can then use it from our other namespaces.